 Freeing Up Facial Traffic Jams

 Simply put, gua sha is a massage using a smooth stone to help increase fluid and blood flow to ease inflammation, tight muscles, and pain.
-(Don’t google it, though, because you’ll get images of something performed on other body parts that looks far more sinister.)
+(Be warned, if you google it, you will see images of gua sha body scraping, which is a much more aggressive technique than the soothing facial gua sha.)

 Angela Peck, a holistic aesthetician specializing in gua sha face and neck rejuvenation who teaches and treats private clients at Angela Peck Wholistic Skin + Care in Capitola, California, says many of us have “traffic jams” of fluid blockage under the skin’s surface, which can cause wrinkles as well as inflammation and puffiness.
 “Lymphatic fluid carrying waste has to drain through the jaw, and many women 45-plus have jaw tension, which acts like a blocked sieve: Vessels drain more slowly, which blocks the lymphatic drainage pathways.
 So when you have this tension at the jaw, it creates puffiness in the face and turkey neck below,” Peck says.